-We study the multifaceted effects and persistence of trade policy shocks on financial markets in a structural vector autoregression.
-The model is identified via event day heteroskedasticity.
-We find that restrictive US trade policy shocks affect US and international stock prices heterogeneously, but generally negatively, increasing market uncertainty, lowering interest rates, and leading to an appreciation of the US-Dollar.
+We study the multifaceted effects of trade policy shocks on financial markets using a structural vector autoregression identified via event day heteroskedasticity.
+We find that restrictive US trade policy shocks affect US and international stock prices heterogeneously, but generally negatively.
+They increase market uncertainty, lower US interest rates, and lead to an appreciation of the US dollar.
 The effects are significant for several weeks or quarters.
-Regarding shock types, we reveal a dominating trade policy uncertainty shock and a weaker level shock.
-Chinese trade policy shocks against the US further hurt US stocks.
+Decomposing the trade policy shocks further suggests that trade policy uncertainty dominates tariff level effects.
+Chinese trade policy shocks against the United States further hurt US stocks.